Hurricane Laura: Lesser Antilles

-Dominican Republic
+Hispaniola

 Tropical Storm Laura brought damaging winds and flooding rains to much of the Dominican Republic.
 Precipitation was heaviest along the southern coast, with a peak 24-hour accumulation of 11.7 in in Barahona.
 Approximately 1.1 million people lost power while 1.56 million people experienced disruption to water services.
 Early assessments as of August 24 indicated significant damage to 1,791 homes, prompting the evacuation of 8,995 people.
 In Santo Domingo, a woman and her son died after their house collapsed, due to the rain brought by Laura, and in Pedro Brand, a man died when a tree fell on his house.
 Severe flooding was reported across Santo Domingo.
 A police officer died after falling on a downed electric cable in the Elías Piña Province.

-Haiti

 Similar to the Dominican Republic, heavy precipitation affected much of Haiti; a personal weather station in Port-au-Prince measured 6.61 in of rain.
 Extensive flooding affected the nation, forcing many families to evacuate their homes.
 As of August 28, at least 31 people were confirmed dead with another 8 missing.
 The Péligre Dam overflowed, sending floodwaters down the Artibonite valley.
 Public Works Minister Nader Joaseus alerted residents that the dam could collapse.
 Agriculture suffered significant damage as the nation struggled with COVID-19 related food shortages.
 Flooding damaged 447 homes and destroyed 15 others across the Artibonite department.